Vaidehi Yoga: Designing a service system for a live practice

 A wrong assumption I had to unwind

-Discovery — content strategy across Instagram, Facebook, and YouTube Shorts built around a clear teaching identity, plus SEO discoverability built from zero so the service could be found, not just followed.
+content strategy across Instagram, Facebook, and YouTube Shorts built around a clear teaching identity, plus SEO discoverability built from zero, so the service could be found, not just followed.

-First class — a designed first-session experience, because the first class is the product's onboarding screen.
-Protocol, preparation, and welcome communication all standardized.
+A designed first-session experience, because the first class is the product's onboarding screen.
+Protocol, preparation, and welcome communication are all standardized.

 Where AI made this faster and where it didn't get a vote